MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/percentiles-aggfunction.md

 * `percentiles()` is like `percentile()`, but calculates a number of percentile values, which is faster than calculating each percentile individually.
 * `percentilesw()` is like `percentilew()`, but calculates a number of weighted percentile values, which is faster than calculating each percentile individually.
-* `percentilew()` and `percentilesw()` let you calculate weighted percentiles.
-Weighted percentiles calculate the given percentiles in a "weighted" way, by treating each value as if it was repeated `Weight` times, in the input.
+* `percentilew()` and `percentilesw()` lets you calculate weighted percentiles.
+Weighted percentiles calculate the given percentiles in a "weighted" way, by treating each value as if it was repeated `weight` times, in the input.

 **Syntax**